ShynBui/LegalKnowledgeBot/README.md

    - Contains the source code of the back-end system (provides RESTful API).
    - Clone with: `git clone -b backend https://github.com/ShynBui/LegalKnowledgeBot.git`

-For detailed instructions on installation and setup, refer to the README file in each branch.
+**Note:** For detailed instructions on installation and setup, refer to the README file in each branch.
+Switch branches on Github to access specific information.

 ## Project Structure